jxying/Sparse-PR/README.md

-# SparsePR
+# SparsePR (Sparse Phase Retrieval)

-This MATLAB package provides implementations of a fast second-order algorithm based on Newton projection [1] for **sparse phase retrieval**.
+This MATLAB package provides implementations of a fast second-order algorithm based on Newton projection [1] for sparse phase retrieval.

 The algorithm consists of two stages: